 Test-NetConnection 192.168.3.102 -port 3389 |select TcpTestSucceeded

-If you want to change the RDP port number on domain computers, you can use the Group Policy features.
-Create a new GPO that will deploy the PortNumber registry parameter with the new RDP port number to domain computers.
+To change the RDP port number on multiple domain computers, you can use Group Policies.
+Create a new GPO that deploys the PortNumber registry parameter with the new RDP port number to domain computers.

-Change RDP Listening Port Number with PowerShell
+Change the Remote Desktop Listening Port with PowerShell

 Write-host "Specify the number of your new RDP port: " -ForegroundColor Yellow -NoNewline;$RDPPort = Read-Host